bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get-manifest.md

-# Get a list of methods and their descriptions task.commentitem.getmanifest
+# Get the list of methods and their description task.commentitem.getmanifest

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

 - examples are missing (there should be three examples - curl, js, php)
-- response in case of an error is missing
+- no response in case of error
-- response in case of success is missing
+- no response in case of success
 - add a list of fields

 {% endnote %}